LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/remote-repository.rst

 #. ``git push origin main``
 #. ``git log``

-The fourth step uses the new command ``git push`` where the commit is pushed to the remote from the local.
-``origin`` indicates that the commit does indeed go to the remote and ``main`` is the name of the branch that the commit goes to.
+The fourth step uses the new command ``git push``, where the commit is pushed to the remote from the local. ``origin`` indicates that the commit does indeed go to the remote, and ``main`` is the name of the branch that receives the commit.

 Check Your Understanding
 ------------------------------